 You may have thought that the tank was in need of a cleaning or the air bubbler was working on overdrive.

 However, there is a simpler yet much more interesting explanation: Betta Fish actually blow bubbles on purpose!
 But why are Betta Fish bubbles a thing and what does this mean?

 As it turns out, your Betta Fish is not sick nor is the water in need of cleaning!
 Male Betta Fish regularly blow bubbles into piles in the corner of the aquarium because they are nest building fish!

-Birds use twigs, mammals use hair and grass, but Betta Fish use the only material they can: bubbles from air and mucus.
-In nature when the males are ready to breed they find gentle patches of still water full of weeds and other floating materials to stick their nests to.
+Birds use twigs, leaves, feathers, and cloth in their nests.
+Mammals use hair and grass for theirs.
+But Betta Fish use the only material they can: bubbles from air and mucus.
+In nature, when the males are ready to breed they find gentle patches of still water full of weeds and other floating materials to stick their nests to.

 Since bubbles are constantly lost the male will periodically blow bubbles each time he gulps at the surface for air (remember that Betta Fish are partial air breathers, thanks to their labyrinth organ).

 Once the bubble nest has been built the male will then defend the spot from other males looking to build their own bubble nest.
 In the sticky heat of Southeast Asia, the shallow bodies of water that Bettas live in will start to evaporate.

 They then get pushed into very close proximity with other males, which is when their famous fights erupt!
 Betta males have to be aggressive in order to defend the choicest places to raise their babies!
 So if you see bubbles in a Betta tank then you know that you’re looking at a natural behavior that male Bettas engage in!